|Elliott Sound Products||Audio Designs With Opamps - 2|

-This is a total of 10 octaves, so the centre frequency must actually be 640Hz, and indeed this is much closer to reality than 1kHz.
+This is a total of 10 octaves, and the centre frequency must actually be 640Hz, and indeed this is much closer to reality than 1kHz.
 If we were to divide the musical spectrum based on energy content, the centre frequency is about an octave lower, or 320Hz (approximately - it depends to a large degree on the style of music).

 This is the most common of all modern tone control circuits, and was named after PJ Baxandall who came up with the idea many years ago.
 The original design article was entitled 'Negative Feedback Tone Control - Independent Variation of Bass and Treble Without Switches', and was published in Wireless World (now Electronics World) in 1952.
 This type of control is fully symmetrical, and there is very little interaction between the controls, unlike the older passive controls.
 When centred, there is neither loss nor gain, and the opamp acts as a buffer.
 Frequency response is absolutely flat, provided the pots centre precisely.

 Figure 12 - Modified Baxandall Tone Controls

 The circuit is a frequency dependent feedback arrangement, and provides boost and cut for high and low frequencies.
 It is common for designers to make the turnover frequency for both treble and bass centred around 1kHz, but this is essentially a bad idea (IMO).
 Ideally, bass boost/cut should start from no higher than about 200Hz, and treble boost/cut should start at no lower than around 2.5kHz.
 In practice it will be found that this is more natural, and provides the boost where it will do the most good (or harm, for the purists!).
 640Hz was used as the 'centre' frequency rather than 1kHz, which is too high.
 (640Hz is 5 octaves from 20Hz, and 5 octaves (close enough) from 20kHz.)